Charles Rennie Mackintosh Trail

 Located in the town of Helensburgh, less than an hour from Glasgow, The Hill House was built as Mackintosh’s vision of a home for the future between 1902 and 1904.
 Due to a 10-year conservation programme, the house is surrounded by a protective box offering visitors a new perspective of the property.
 Visit the National Trust for Scotland’s website to find out more.

 Mackintosh walking tour

-A brand-new Mackintosh tour offers the chance to take a deeper look at Mackintosh’s life and influences and visit some of his most famous works and lesser known treasures along the way.
-The tour ends at Mackintosh at the Willow where you can explore their exhibition.
+Head on a Mackintosh tour and take a deeper look at Mackintosh’s life and influences, visiting some of his most famous works and lesser known treasures along the way.
+Running throughout the summer months, the tour ends at Mackintosh at the Willow where you can explore their exhibition.
 Visit the Walking Tours in Glasgow website to book tickets.

 If you’d rather take things at your own place, visit the Charles Rennie Mackintosh Society’s website to download tour leaflets for three self-guided tours.
 Or visit Glasgow City Council’s website to find out about the free Mackintosh Go Glasgow app which you can use as you walk around the city.
 The use of Bluetooth technology allows the app to reveal the story of each Mackintosh building as you arrive or pass by.

 - See the Mackintosh mural outside the Clutha Bar.
 Commissioned by the Radisson RED Hotel in 2018 to mark the 150th anniversary of Mackintosh’s birth.